How To Clean and Disinfect a Mattress Like a Pro

 Cleaning dry urine out of a mattress

-While memory foam mattresses aren’t supposed to get wet, you will need to add more moisture to a dried urine stain to get rid of it.
-Use a solution of half a cup of 3% hydrogen peroxide and three tablespoons of baking soda to treat the stained area.
-Mix the solution in a spray bottle (swirl, don’t shake, to combine) and spray the stained area until it is damp.
-Leave for an hour or two, then blot up excess liquid and allow to air dry.
-Repeat as necessary until the urine is cleaned.
+Memory foam isn’t supposed to get wet, but a dried urine stain needs moisture to remove.
+Use a solution of ½ cup 3% hydrogen peroxide and 3 tablespoons baking soda.
+Mix gently in a spray bottle (swirl, don’t shake), spray until the area is just damp, and leave an hour or two.
+Blot up the excess and air dry.
+Repeat as needed.

 How to clean dog or cat urine from a mattress

-Step 1: Blot as much pee as possible — don’t rub the stain
+1. Blot up as much as possible — don’t rub.

-Step 2: Cover the area with a generous amount of baking soda (don’t use kitty litter if you have a cat, you’ll just encourage them to think of the bed as their bathroom!)
+2. Cover the area with a generous amount of baking soda.
+(Don’t use cat litter if you have a cat — it can encourage them to treat the bed as a litter box.)

-Step 3: Brush up damp baking soda and reapply
+3. Brush up the damp baking soda and reapply.

-How to clean urine from a mattress without using baking soda
+How to clean urine from a mattress without baking soda

 How to clean vomit out of a mattress

-Dilute three parts white vinegar with one part water, and apply it to the stained area using a spray bottle.
-Again don’t soak the mattress, just dampen it.
-The vinegar will be quite strong, but the smell will dissipate as it dries.
+Next, dilute three parts white vinegar with one part water, and lightly dampen (not soak) the area with a spray bottle.
+The vinegar smell dissipates as it dries.

 Pro Tip: How to get vomit out of your carpet.